 Wasted energy contributes to the greenhouse gas emissions that cause global warming.

 The overall amount of water used to wash clothes is also an environmental concern.
-Currently, washing clothes accounts for about 14 percent of a household's total water use.
+Currently, washing clothes accounts for 15 percent or more of a household's total water use.
 This high volume of water consumption is worrisome not only in areas prone to drought or where water is scarce but in all communities, as climate change, growing demands for water, and pollution make water conservation a critical priority if we want to ensure sufficient, safe water for future generations.

 Appliance manufacturers, detergent producers, and innovative consumers have come up with ways to wash clothes using less hot water and less water overall.
 The result is big savings in energy and water, with a bonus of financial savings for consumers in terms of water and energy costs.
 Are you ready to make a difference?